pierrebrd/exploration_benchmarking/README.md

 This project aims to provide a benchmarking suite for exploration algorithms of indoor robots.
 It takes as an input an exploration algorithm that subscribes to defined topics, and publishes goals to the navigation stack (nav2).
 The benchmarking suite launches multiple runs, in different environments (clutter-free, cluttered, various sizes, etc.), and returns the results of the benchmark according to defined metrics, as well as the bags + map snapshots for further analysis of the runs.

-The `ros2_simulation` folder is a ROS2 workspace that contains the packages and launch files needed to run the simulations, and the `benchmark_utils` folder contains python scripts to run the benchmarks and analyze the results.
+The `ros2_simulation` folder is a ROS2 workspace that contains the packages and launch files needed to run the simulations, as well as the different configs/params and the scripts to generate them, and the `benchmark_utils` folder contains python scripts to run the benchmarks and analyze the results.

 - [Installation guide](#installation-guide)
   - [Requirements](#requirements)